xaverdh/texbuilder/README.md

 texbuilder -t thesis.tex
 ```
 By default texbuilder will use a fresh environment for every compile run.
 This may
-sound wasteful, but is quite feasible with average sized tex files on modern harware.
+sound wasteful, but is quite feasible with average sized tex files on modern hardware.
 And it does avoid problems with messed up state, when something goes wrong.

 Still if you do have problems with performance, use the ` --stateful ` flag.